Quantco/datajudge/docs/source/development.rst

 Development
 ===========

-In order to work on ``datajudge``, you can create development conda environment as follows:
+In order to work on ``datajudge``, you can create a development conda environment as follows:

 ::